Special Feature: Products Sally Recommends

 Select the proper grind for your type of brewing method.

 The following grinding times are approximate and will differ with the type of grinding equipment.
 For purposes of ease and availability, all grinds indicated below were accomplished using a hand held electric grinder such as Braun, which uses steel plates called burrs, (similar to coffee store grinders), or Krups, which uses a steel blade.
 If you do use a steel blade grinder, be sure to shake the grinder a few times during the grinding process.
 I was given this valuable bit of information 12 years ago when I bought my grinder from a very knowledgeable retailer from the Coffee Connection located in Boston.
 This assures you a more even grind and a better cup of coffee.
+If you're looking for more such valuable tips and info about coffee grinding and grinders do check out Kitchenguyd's detailed coffee grinder buying guide.

 Coarse: 5-10 seconds, used for percolators and the cold water brewing method that I have outlined above.
 This is the least popular grind used today.